Incremental Text-to-Speech Synthesis Using Pseudo Lookahead with Large Pretrained Language Model

 \subsection{Objective evaluations}

 Unlike the utterance-level TTS, incremental TTS is more prone to fail in synthesis and to output non-recognizable speech.
-Therefore, we measured the word error rate (WER) and character error rate (CER) using the state-of-the-art ASR model to evaluate how natural and easy the output speech is to recognize as a human utterance.
+Therefore, we measured the word error rate (WER) and character error rate (CER), defined as the word- and character-level Levenshtein distance~\cite{Levenshtein_SPD66}, using the state-of-the-art ASR model to evaluate how natural and easy the output speech is to recognize as a human utterance.
 We used a joint-CTC Transformer-based model~\cite{kim2018jointctc} trained on librispeech~\cite{librispeech}, which is included in ESPnet~\cite{espnet}.
 Table~\ref{tab:result} lists the results.

-Firstly, both the CER and WER were vast for \textit{Independent}.
-In some cases, the \textit{Independent} did not predict the stop flag correctly due to the lack of context information, which caused a sluggish part in the output speech and significantly increased the insertion rate.
+First, both the CER and WER were vast for \textit{Independent}.
+In some cases, the \textit{Independent} did not predict the stop flag correctly due to the lack of contextual information, which caused a sluggish part in the output speech and significantly increased the insertion rate.
 As a result, \textit{Bicontext} synthesized output speech that was easier to recognize than that with \textit{Independent}.
-Furthermore, the error rates of \textit{Bicontext} was lower than that of \textit{Unicontext}, which used only the observed context, demonstrating the effectiveness of the pseudo lookahead with GPT2 for incremental TTS.
-Finally, examining \textit{Bicontext (fine-tuned)}, we can see that the fine-tuning method decreased the error rates to the level comparable to that of \textit{Bicontext (truth)}, which used the test transcript for the lookahead.
+Furthermore, the error rates of \textit{Bicontext} were lower than those of \textit{Unicontext}, which used only the observed context, thus demonstrating the effectiveness of the pseudo lookahead with GPT2 for incremental TTS.
+Finally, examining \textit{Bicontext (fine-tuned)}, we can see that the fine-tuning method decreased the error rates to a level comparable to that of \textit{Bicontext (truth)}, which used the test transcript for the lookahead.